Tian-Sky/FlightBooking/Other Tutorials/DBMigrationProblems.md

 Now add content back to polls/admin.py, include your new models in admin.py.
 You can see it on localhost:8080/admin page now.

-## Problems with exist table before migration
+## Problems with exist model in models.py before migration

 I met another problem when migrating.
 Before migrate, as I followed the official tutorial, I have two models called Question and Choice under polls/model.py, and I already did migration once.
 Then I ceate a new Database in mysql, and try to migrate with that new database.